ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Contract-Metadata-Docs-(NatSpec,-ABI).rst

 transaction data and present it to the user for confirmation.

-This serves as a first line of defense against illegitimate transactions sent by malicious DAPPs in the user's name.
+This serves as a first line of defense against illegitimate transactions sent by malicious ÐApps in the user's name.

 Surely, this is only feasible if - the node can trust the authenticity of metadata sources. - nodes have secure reliable access to the metadata